shaneiadt/Ramblings/pages/2019/Functional-Programming-in-JS.md

 const clonedObj = clone(obj)
 ```

-This makes each function easier to test & never updates global state or causes any side-effects :smirk:
+This makes each function easier to test & never updates global state or causes any side-effects 😏

 ...but wait what about memory?
 Aren't we creating unnecessary variables & filling up our heap?